 You can be a doctor, dentist, optometrist, or pharmacist.
 We send more of our graduates to these professional schools than any department in any university in Alabama.
 You can do field research in exotic locales, such as tracking down the carriers of exotic new viruses or discovering new species.
 You can go into healthcare or environmental management and conservation.
 Become a science educator, join a biotech firm, do forensic science, write legislation, work for an environmental NGO, or become a pharmaceutical tycoon or a science journalist.
 One of our recent grads makes environmental films.

 Study With UsOur broad-based courses can prepare you for nearly any of these careers.
-Our general track trains you in all major areas of modern biology: whole organism biology, physiology and development, ecology and evolution, cellular, and molecular biology.
+Our Integrated Biology track trains you in all major areas of modern biology: whole organism biology, physiology and development, ecology and evolution, cellular, and molecular biology.

 If you are looking for a minor to pair with a different major, we offer a general biology minor and and an indertisciplinary environmental science minor.

 You can also work toward a teaching certificate through our partnership with UABTeach.